griffinht/dbot/client/documentation/COMMANDS.md

 `/tell bot command [arguments]`

 Only players on the ops list may command the bot.
 Others will be ignored.
-See [Runtime Flags](RUNTIME.md) to add a player to the ops list
+See [Config](CONFIG.md) to add a player to the ops list

 | command | description | example |
 | ------- | ----------- | ------- |